Tell us a bit about yourself, your background and your current role

 Did you ever sit down and plan your career?

-Have you faced any challenges along the way?
+Have you faced any career challenges along the way and how did you overcome these?

-What one thing do you believe has been a major factor in your achieving success?
+What one thing do you believe has been a major factor in you achieving success?